Roxanne Emery: Music used on television

 Her music has been featured in episodes of several popular television shows, including Cougar Town, Awkward, and Keeping Up with the Kardashians.

 "All That I Am" was chosen to feature as the closing track in the season finale of MTV's hit show Awkward which aired in the US September 2011.

 "Real" was used in Channel 4's Hollyoaks in November 2011.
 "Turn Back" was featured in MTV's hit show, The Real World, which aired in the US in December 2011.

 "Just Add Love" was featured in MTV's I Used To Be Fat in January 2012.
 "Don't" was featured in E!
 Entertainment's Kim's Fairytale Wedding in August 2012.
 "Tug of War" was featured in ABC's hit show Cougar Town.
 The episode aired on 15 January 2013.

-"Walk Through Fire" from her second EP was featured on the soundtrack to a new indie film set for release later in 2013.
+"Walk Through Fire" from her second EP was featured on the soundtrack to an indie film released in 2013.

 Dance music

 She is the sister of international DJ and producer Gareth Emery.
 Her vocals feature on the club anthem "A Day That Fades" by dance act Cosmic Gate.
 The track received support from Judge Jules and was played on Radio 1.
 The track also received support and radio play from Armin van Buuren as well as being included on Ministry of Sound's Ibiza Annual.
 Emery also co-wrote a track with and featured on brother Gareth Emery's début artist album, Northern Lights, which charted at Number 1 on the US iTunes Dance Chart.
 Another collaboration is with Luke Bond for the track "On Fire"; it was premièred by Gareth Emery at Governor's Island and was released in early 2014.
 In 2014, she again collaborated with Gareth Emery on the song "Soldier", on the album Drive.

 In December 2014, Emery collaborated with the star DJ Dash Berlin, and the result was called "Shelter"; in the beginning of 2015, Emery teamed up with trance trio Easton and released the track "Healing Rain".
 The Bryan Kearney remix of this single reached the Beatport Nr.
 1 trance chart and got featured on Armin van Buuren mix-compilation A State of Trance Yearmix 2015.

-Emery has since then worked on tracks with globally renowned DJs/producers.
+Emery has since then worked on tracks with other DJs/producers.

 In 2018, Emery brought up a new trance act "HØLY WATERS" together with Ciaran McAuley.
 On 17 August 2018, HØLY WATERS released their first single "Amsterdam".